krissy980/operation-game/README.md

 > Open this page at [https://krissy980.github.io/operation-game/](https://krissy980.github.io/operation-game/)
+## How to use
+Add cable to P0 & GND, when they touch you loose a point.
 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.